PRodriguez19/MMG3320-5320/docs/assignments/week2_assignment.md

 1. This is a multi-part question:
 	a.
 Navigate into the `genomics_data` folder.
 	b.
 Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.
-    c.
+    b.
 Use the shortcut to get to the end of the file.
 	c.
 Search for the string `chr11`.
 	d. **Report** two rows that start with `chr11`.
 Include the start and end position in your answer.